-Vegetables in the garden have been blooming like crazy the last couple weeks but many of them aren't setting fruit.
-There are several reasons that this could be happening depending on the plant you are having issues with.
+Vegetables in the garden have been blooming like crazy the last couple weeks but many aren't setting fruit.
+There are a couple reasons that this could be happening depending on the plant you are having issues with.
 One cause of lack of blooms or fruit set is overfertilization of the plants.
 Overfertilization leads to vigorous plant growth but fewer blooms or fruit set.
 On tomatoes try not to fertilize with nitrogen till the plant has already set its first round of fruit to avoid excessive vegetative growth.
-Early on my tomatoes were setting on fruit like crazy however lately they have slowed down and even though they are blooming, there aren't any new tomatoes growing.
-When it gets hot tomato, plants don't usually set on fruit.
-If we have night time temperatures above 75 and daytime temperatures above 95, tomatoes are unlikely to set any fruit even though they are blooming like crazy.
+Early on my tomatoes were setting on fruit like crazy but lately they have slowed down and even though they are blooming, there aren't many new tomatoes growing.
+Heat is the culprit for tomatoes.
+If we have nighttime temperatures above 75 and daytime temperatures above 95, tomatoes are unlikely to set any fruit even though they are blooming like crazy.
 But don't worry, once temperatures cool down a little bit the tomatoes will be back to producing enough fruit to feed a small village.